 The concept of hours of service (HOS)

-If you’ve been in the truck industry for a short time, you’ve probably heard about the Hours of Service (HOS).
+If you’ve been in the trucking industry for a short time, you’ve probably heard about the Hours of Service (HOS).
 The concept of hours of service rules (HOS Rules) has been around for a long time, since 1938.
 There have been different variations of these rules over time.
 However, the ones in force today were finalized in 2013 and updated with the latest provisions in September of 2020.

 Although historically regulated by other agencies, the Federal Automobile Carrier Safety Control Authority (FMCSA) now monitors the HOS rules.
 The FMCSA is under the Department of Transportation (DOT) in the United States.
 For more info watch this video.